The digital transformation of HR functions: what role for the HRD?

 Improving the Quality of Life at Work (QWL) and taking into account new psycho-social risks (burn-out, bore-out or work addiction) are other major challenges facing companies.
 The HRD is at the heart of these issues and must therefore seize the opportunity that the digital transformation of the company represents to improve its functioning and ensure its efficient and harmonious development.
 New recruitment methods are also emerging.

-More generally, there are four major challenges facing the human resources department in the years to come:
+More generally, there are four major challenges facing human resources management in the coming years:

 • Develop the employer brand and attract talent